ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * Define the number of partitions to drive consumer parallelism.
 More consumers running in parallel the higher is the throughtput.
 * Assess the retention hours to control when old messages in topic can be deleted
 * Control the maximum message size the server can receive.

+Zookeeper is not CPU intensive and each server should have a least 2 GB of heap space and 4GB reserved.
+Two cpu per server should be sufficient.
+Servers keep their entire state machine in memory, and write every mutation to a durable WAL (Write Ahead Log) on persistent storage.
+To prevent the WAL from growing without bound, ZooKeeper servers periodically snapshot their in memory state to storage.
+Use fast and dynamically provisioned persistence storage for both WAL and snapshot.

 ## Run Kafka in Docker
 ### On Linux